Understanding the LSI: Langelier Saturation Index

 Play around with the Orenda Calculator App to learn how these factors affect the LSI.
 The goal is to have your water balanced as close to 0.00 as possible.
 Low, negative scores on the LSI means the water is more corrosive; it will etch plaster, wear down vinyl liners, and fade fiberglass in search of calcium or alkalinity.
 High, positive scores on the LSI means the water is over-saturated and will tend to form scale.
 The further you are from 0.00, the more severe your water is out of balance.
 The acceptable range is -0.3 to +0.3.

 You can correct for high or low factors by using other factors that you can control.
-For example, when winterizing pools, you cannot control how cold the water temperature will be (and it will lower the LSI and corrode if you don't account for temperature!).
+For example, when winterizing pools, you cannot control how cold the water temperature will be (and cold water will lower the LSI if you don't account for temperature!).
 You can correct that and maintain LSI balance by raising the pH, alkalinity or calcium.
 Again, use our calculator for more.